singingwithcode/akka-mapreduce/README.md

 # Akka MapReduce
-### By: Matthew Klich, Brandon Do, Tinashe Tagarisa
+### Updated By: Matthew Klich, Brandon Do, Tinashe Tagarisa
-This project is
+This project was updated to work with the latest version of Akka and test the timing of a MapReduce function in Akka.

 # Directions
 To toggle between the client and server, you need to edit the pom.xml file accordingly.
 It should commence in the following order: